Akash97p/IPV6-MQTT-publish/README.md

 # This method is not Secure .

-For those who are in a hurry.
+Only for those who are in a hurry.